rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

     quickly as possible, we encourage you to associate an existing Cloud account to your RackConnect configuration.
-If you do not already have an existing Cloud account, you can set one up by using the online signup process in the MyRackspace portal.
+If you do not already have an existing Cloud account, you can set one up by using the online signup process in the MyRackspace Portal.
 See the following section for instructions on associating your Cloud account with RackConnect and completing the setup of your network policies.